aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/licensing/metered-licensing/_index.md

 1. Installation of Aspose.Note for .NET: Ensure that you have downloaded and installed Aspose.Note for .NET.
 You can obtain the latest version from the [download page](https://releases.aspose.com/note/net/).

 2. Access to Aspose.Note Documentation: Familiarize yourself with the Aspose.Note for .NET documentation, which provides detailed insights into its various features and functionalities.
-You can refer to the documentation [here](https://reference.aspose.com/note/net/).
+You can refer to the [Aspose.Note .NET documentation](https://reference.aspose.com/note/net/).

 ## Import Namespaces